Understanding Bayesian Thinking for Industrial Applications

 Observed convervation (15) is at the 53.7th percentile of predictions

-Since your value of 53.7 is very close to the ideal 50 , this provides further strong evidence (in addition to the mean of 15.314 you already saw) that:
+The value of 53.7 is very close to the ideal 50, which provides further strong evidence (in addition to the mean of 15.314 already seen) that:

-Your model is not biased (it’s not systematically over- or under-estimating the data).
+The model is not biased (it is not systematically over- or under-estimating the data).

 Model Utility and Business Decision

-Having confirmed the reliability of our Bayesian model through the Posterior Predictive Check (PPC), our focus now shifts from “Does the model fit the data?” to the commercially critical question: “Is the model useful for making business decisions?”
+Following the confirmation of the reliability of the Bayesian model through the Posterior Predictive Check (PPC), the focus now shifts from “Does the model fit the data?” to the commercially critical question: “Is the model useful for making business decisions?”

-Specifically, we utilize the derived posterior distribution to quantify the evidence that the new feature’s conversion rate (Feature B) is superior to the existing, established conversion rate (Feature A, which has a known baseline rate of 0.08).
+Specifically, the derived posterior distribution is utilized to quantify the evidence that the new feature’s conversion rate (Feature B) is superior to the existing, established conversion rate (Feature A, which has a known baseline rate of 0.08).

 To achieve this, we need to extract the posterior distribution for the conversion_rate parameter that your model estimated.

-Then calculate the probability of superiority” - the probability that the new feature (B) is better than the old (A).
+Next, calculate the “probability of superiority”—the probability that the new feature (B) is better than the old (A).

-Finally, we can compute the expected uplift in conversion rate and translate that into business value.
+Finally, the expected uplift in conversion rate can be computed and translated into business value.
 This involves calculating the difference between the posterior mean conversion rate and the historical rate, then multiplying by the number of visitors and average revenue per conversion.

 0.95: Strong Evidence.
 The new feature is very likely superior.
-You should consider launching it.
+Launching it should be considered.

-0.80 Moderate Evidence.
-The new feature is likely better, but there is still a 20 chance it’s worse.
-Your decision depends on company risk tolerance.
+0.80: Moderate Evidence.
+The new feature is likely better, but there is still a 20% chance it is worse.
+The decision depends on company risk tolerance.

 Show the code

-prob_superiority = (conversion_samples > historical_baseline).mean()# Display the resultprint(f"The probability that the new feature is better than the old rate (0.08) is: {prob_superiority:.3f}")
+prob_superiority = (conversion_samples > historical_baseline).mean()# Display the resultprint(f"The probability that the new feature is better than the old rate (0.08) is: {prob_superiority:.1%}")

 Probability of Meaningful Improvement.

-Depending on your business context, you might also want to calculate the probability that the new feature is better by a meaningful margin (e.g., >1% improvement).
+Depending on the business context, one might also want to calculate the probability that the new feature is better by a meaningful margin (e.g., >1% improvement).
 This calculates the chance that the new feature is better than the old feature by a practically significant margin of at least 1 percentage point.
 This is a crucial business metric.
-Sometimes a tiny statistical “win” isn’t worth the cost of development and deployment.
+Sometimes a tiny statistical “win” is not worth the cost of development and deployment.
 If this probability is low, it confirms the feature is not a major improvement.

 Show the code